ember-template-lint/ember-template-lint/docs/rule/require-lang-attribute.md

 When the language of the page cannot be identified, the integrity of the above information cannot be guaranteed.

-Consider the following use case:
+Consider any of the following use cases:

 * the application developer is unaware that Ember now includes the lang attribute
 * the application does not require internationalization